Crosseyeta/Crosseyeta/README.md

 - 👋 Hi, I’m @Crosseyeta
 - 👀 I’m interested in game developing
-- 🌱 I’m currently learning java,python
+- 🌱 I’m currently learning JS,C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ayberkglvrn@gmail.com
+- 📫 How to reach me ayberkglvrn@icloud.com

 <!---
 Crosseyeta/Crosseyeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.